 Charles Taylor is a graduate of Morehouse College (Philosophy) and member of Freedom Side, a national collective of social justice community organizers.
 He served as a state organizer for the Mississippi Conference NAACP 2012 “This is My Vote” campaign, which registered 29,000+ African American to vote in Mississippi.
 Taylor was a field director and campaign coordinator for the Better Schools, Better Jobs (Initiative 42 in MS to fully fund education).
 Recently, he consults for One Voice, Inc. as a data manager and a community organizer for Energy Democracy.
 Taylor is the principal of Peyton Strategies, LLC, a political data management firm.

 On Friday, November 9 in the Prescott Tavern, an exciting presentation followed by an activist workshop and exchange took place.
 Keynote lecturers Rukia Lumumba and Charles Taylor joined Iya’falola Omobola, Jackson-based political strategist, and Leah Penniman, co-founder and co-executive director of Soul Fire Farm for an opportunity to learn from one another’s experiences.
 Participants learned about Black-lead cooperative economics, food sovereignty, and the role of environmental justice in the fight against racism and state violence.

-Previous Eqbal Ahmad Lecturers include Kimberlé Crenshaw, Kofi Annan, Edward Said, Noam Chomsky, Arundhati Roy, Seymour Hersh, and Tariq Ali, and Black Lives Matter founders Patrice Cullors, Opal Tometti, and Alicia Garza.
+Previous Eqbal Ahmad lecturers include Kimberlé Crenshaw, Kofi Annan, Edward Said, Noam Chomsky, Arundhati Roy, Seymour Hersh, and Tariq Ali, and Black Lives Matter founders Patrice Cullors, Opal Tometti, and Alicia Garza.